cypress-io/testing-workshop-cypress/slides/10-configuration/PITCHME.md

 npx cypress open --env prod
 ```

-Which should load options from `configs/staging.json` or from `configs/prod.json`.
+Should load options from `configs/staging.json` or from `configs/prod.json`.

 Note:
 What options would you set in each JSON file?